In this article...

 Automation Rules are created and managed on a dedicated Automation Rules page in the Admin interface: Automation > Automation Rules.

-NOTE: Creating an Automation Rule can be a complex process because Automation Rules are highly customizable and unique to each Community account.
+NOTE: Creating an Automation Rule can be a complex process because Automation Rules are highly customizable and unique to each site.

 - The Automation Rules page lists the default Automation Rules as well as the custom Rules that were created by your account's Super Admins.
 You can manage the list of Rules to display (via filters above the list) and manage each Rule via its Edit and dropdown options (in the Action column).